Chile

 Total births

-In 2020, Chile recorded 194,987 total births, showing a decrease of 15,120 from the previous year, 2019.
-The number of births has been on a downward trend over the last five years, with an average annual count of 215,544.
-When comparing this to the average in the 1990s, which was 273,712 births, there has been a significant decline of 78,725 births, marking a 28.8% reduction.
+In 2020, Chile recorded 194,987 total births, marking a decrease of 15,120 compared to the previous year.
+Births have been on a downward trend over the last five years, with an average yearly total of 215,544.
+This figure is notably lower than the 1990s average of 273,712 births, reflecting a decline of 78,725 births or 28.8%.

 | Year | Births | Year | Births |